 Buffy drives her cute little sports car to the Stonestown Galleria, and parks in the underground garage.
-She goes up in the to the top level heading toward Nordstrom’s.
+She goes up to the top level heading toward Nordstrom’s.
 She notices a horrible smell coming from a store called Bath and Body Works.
 The blonde, Aryan, Pixie like, model is larger then life, and nude, save for flower peddles covering certain areas of her body.
 She shivers in disgust and takes the elevator down to the Ground Level.

 She notices the words “We Love Shoes”, and she heads for the shoe department, but she is side tracked by the makeup department which one must past first to reach the shoes.